section-engineering-education/engineering-education/content/articles/creating-a-modal-dialog-with-tailwind-css/index.md

 ### Introduction
 When developing web designs, one of the most important things to put attention to is user interactivity.
 A good example of these things is by use of modal dialogs.

 A modal is a popup window that appears on top of the main content of a webpage requiring user interaction.
-A modal dialog appears on the top of the main content and forces the user to interact with it before continuing with their work.
-Modal dialogs are useful helpful because they give critical warnings to the user as a way of preventing errors.
+It appears on the top of the main content and forces the user to interact with it before continuing with their work.
+Modal dialogs are helpful because they give critical warnings to the user as a way of preventing errors.

-Throughout this tutorial, we will be using Tailwind to style up our modal dialog.
-We also use JavaScript to add functionality to the modal dialog.
+Throughout this tutorial, we will be using Tailwind to create and style up our modal dialog.
+We also use JavaScript to add functionality to it.

 The modal dialog will look like this when fully created: